nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1

-**Use case: UC11 - Delete employee's leave**
+**Use case: UC7 - Delete employee's leave**
 **MSS:**
-UPDATE UC to include list employees leave
+1. User __lists all leaves taken by employee(UC 10).__
-1. User requests to delete leave from SudoHR for the employee on a specific day.
+2. User requests to delete leave from SudoHR for the employee on a specific day.
-2. SudoHR informs user that employee's leave has been successfully deleted.
+3. SudoHR informs user that employee's leave has been successfully deleted.
-3. Use case ends.
+4. Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The given command has invalid inputs.

-    * 3a1.
+    * 2a1.
 SudoHR shows an error message.

       Use case resumes at step 3.

-* 1b.
+* 2b.
 The given command has missing inputs.
-    * 3b1.
+    * 2b1.
 SudoHR shows an error message.

       Use case resumes at step 3.

-* 1c.
+* 2c.
 The employee has not taken leave on the specific day
-    * 3c1.
+    * 2c1.
 SudoHR shows an error message.

       Use case resumes at step 3

-* 1d.
+* 2d.
 There is no employee with the eid given as input.
-    * 1d1.
+    * 2d1.
 SudoHR shows an error message.

-      Use case resumes at step 1
+      Use case resumes at step 3

-**Use case: UC13 - List leaves**
+**Use case: UC8 - List leaves**
 **MSS:**
 1. User requests SudoHR to list all days where any employee has taken leave
 2. SudoHR shows all leaves

-**Use case: UC15 - List employees on leave on a specific day** **MSS:**
+**Use case: UC9 - List employees on leave on a specific day** **MSS:**
 1. User requests to see all employees taking leave on a specific day.
 2. SudoHR shows all employees taking leave on a specific day.